-A vehicle for exposing our admitted Brock School of Business (not pre-business) students to relevant speakers and other worthwhile developmental activities to enhance their educational experience at the Brock School.
+A vehicle for exposing our admitted Brock School of Business students to relevant speakers and other worthwhile developmental activities to enhance their educational experience at the Brock School.
 While all Brock School of Business students may attend Professional Development events, they only count towards the course once a major has been declared.

-Professional Development Points (PDPs) can only begin to accumulate once a student has been admitted (not pre-business) into the Brock School.
+Professional Development Credits can only begin to accumulate once a student has been admitted (not pre-business) into the Brock School.

-All requests come to the Associate Dean’s office for initial review.
+All requests come to the Director of Professional Success for initial review.
 After initial review, the offering is submitted to UEPC for final approval.

 Yes, but not always.
 Convo has a separate approval process.
-Some events will ONLY be for Professional Development Points, others will count for Convo and Professional Development.
+Some events will ONLY be for Professional Development Credits, others will count for Convo and Professional Development.

-Academics Program Office Assistant will be responsible for tracking student activity.
-Like convo, students will be able to see their balances online.
+Academic Programs Office Assistant will be responsible for tracking student activity.
+Like Convo, students will be able to see their balances online.
 The Undergraduate Programs Office will also have access to student progress.
-Like convo, scanners will be used at events and students will be responsible for having their card at the event in order to receive credit for participation.
+Like Convo, scanners will be used at events and students will be responsible for having their card at the event in order to receive credit for participation.